-The eBee SQ is a stationary wing drone, made to take the Parrot Sequoia+, a mild, multispectral drone sensor that could capture pictures of plants across four exceptionally defined, observable, and non-visible wrought-iron bands, and RGB vision in only 1 flight.
+The eBee SQ is a fixed-wing drone made to take the Parrot Sequoia+, a mild, multispectral drone sensor that could capture pictures of plants across four exceptionally defined, observable, and non-visible wrought-iron bands and RGB vision in only 1 flight.

 - 720P HD CAMERA: This CW4 Camera Drone is equipped with 2MP HD camera to take aerial photos and videos while flying.
 Movie resolution has been upgraded to 1280 x 720 at 30 FPS.
 With removable Micro SD card stores enough for several flights.

 - ONE KEY TAKE OFF / LANDING Function: One button take off / down function make it more easier access to kids, beginners, newbies without any skill.
 It also can protect the drone when it is out of control or low battery power.